sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Add line-item

-Now the _transactionLineItems_ function can be updated to also provide the helmet rental fee line item when the listing has a helmet rental fee.
+Now the _transactionLineItems_ function in `lineItems.js` can be updated to also provide the helmet rental fee line item when the listing has a helmet rental fee.

 In this example, the provider commission is calculated from the total of booking and helmet rental fees.
 That's why we need to add the